Isomorphisms: A Practical Guide

 , and Iso

-form a powerful trio for modeling any data operation.
+form a powerful trio for modelling any data operation.
 An Iso

-is the essential glue that holds them together.
-It allows you to:
+is the essential bridge that enables you to: